SAP-samples/teched2024-IN180/exercises/ex5/README.md

 ![](/exercises/ex5/images/ex5_15.png)

 <br>At this point, note that we have already created a User Role with the 'APIArtifactUser' name within the Tenant Administration settings page.
-To inspect this, launch a new browser window, head over to the 'Monitor' tab -> Integration and APIs section.
+To inspect this, launch a new browser window, and head over to the 'Monitor' tab -> Integration and APIs section.
 Click on the 'User Roles' tile.

 ![](/exercises/ex5/images/ex5_2_1.png)